"I love cold calling," said no salesperson, ever.

 It's fair to say that few people relish making cold calls, and even fewer people enjoy receiving them.
 With so many people dreading them, on both ends of the telephone line, why do companies continue to do cold calling?

-In this post, we'll explore how cold calling has changed in the commercial real estate industry, and how smart tools have changed the way B2B companies connect with each other.
-We'll also look at cold-calling alternatives that use smart sales enablement tools that focus on building relationships.
+Thanks to technology, cold calling has changed in the commercial real estate industry, and smart tools and data enrichment services (including Biscred) have changed the way B2B companies connect with each other.
+Additionally, cold-calling alternatives use smart sales enablement tools, machine learning with manual data validation to help CRE-related companies build relationships and grow their businesses.

 Cold calling is a form of outbound sales where teams call prospective customers or clients who have never shown an interest in their product, services, or brand.

-A prospect becomes a lead when they raise their hand, figuratively, and show an interest in your company.
+Warm calling, conversely, happens when a prospect becomes a lead and shows interest in your company.
 This might be by viewing your website, visiting your booth at an expo, following you on social media, or some other action that implicitly gives you permission to reach out to them.

-In the CRE industry, for example, B2B companies purchase lists of commercial property owners from vendors.
-With this information, their outreach teams can call the CRE companies, send them postcards, or email them with offers, all in the hopes of getting to the next step – a meeting, demo, or something that furthers the lead toward sales conversion.
-Conversion rates, as LinkedIn Sales Insights suggests, are typically in the single digits for cold calling.
+In the CRE industry, B2B companies purchase lists of commercial property owners from vendors.
+With this information, their outreach teams can call the CRE companies, send them postcards, or email them with offers and invitations, all in the hopes of getting to the next step – a meeting, demo, or something that furthers the lead toward sales conversion.
+Conversion rates for cold calling, as LinkedIn Sales Insights suggests, are typically in the single digits.

 Single digits.

 That means that for every 100 numbers your outbound sales team dials, fewer than 10 will convert to warm leads.
+Cognism's independent study of cold calling success rates for B2B businesses echoes LinkedIn; their average success rate for cold calling is 4.8%.
 And how many of those warm leads convert to sales and long-term customer relations?
 Very few.

-So, why do cold calls?
-Cold calling has some advantages.
+Why is cold calling important?
+It offers some advantages.
 It can help your business:

-Cold calling has its disadvantages, as well, including very low conversion rates.
+Cold calling has its disadvantages, as well, including very low conversion rates, as we've said.
 About 2% of cold calls lead to follow-up calls – not sales, but follow-up calls, according to LinkedIn Sales Insights.
+In the same survey, 63% of salespeople cited cold calling as the worst part of their jobs.
 Additionally, cold calls can:

 Why do so many B2B organizations experience low conversion rates with cold calling yet continue to do it?
 Change is hard.
 Resources are finite.
 It's all they know.
 Lack of knowledge and resources to build leads through other means.